Training Terms & Conditions

 PROOF OF CITIZENSHIP

 U.S. Federal Law requires all participants receiving formal firearm training to be a U.S. Citizen or Permanent Resident.
 You will be required to show proof of citizenship or permanent residency upon check-in for your course.
-Valid forms of documentation include REAL ID, Voter Registration Card, Passport, Birth Certificate, Certificate of Naturalization, Permanent Resident Card (Green Card).
+Valid forms of documentation include Voter Registration Card, Passport, Birth Certificate, Certificate of Naturalization, Permanent Resident Card (Green Card).

 RELEASE & WAIVER